UPDATE 12/31/2013 ~ LOOK WHAT CJ HAS OUT~ In his own words

 Kelli Salkin did a great video with photos of C.J.
 Check it out on You Tube.
 I did and I will again!

-This opportunity has passed.
+.
 One more thing– Have a question or Comment?
 C.J. will give away a signed picture to one lucky commenter.
 Get in the drawing before Midnight Wednesday, February 16th, by leaving a comment for Mary or C.J.
 Like I said in the beginning– What a GUY!